DECEMBER 23RD, 2021

 Although narrow network plans have been a staple of self-insured folks since the passage of the Affordable Care Act, these plans haven’t been as common for people who get insurance through their employers.

-Due to the ever-increasing cost of premiums, narrow network plans have been growing in popularity among group buyers as a more affordable alternative to traditional broad network plans.
+Due to the ever-increasing cost of premiums, narrow network plans have been growing in popularity among group buyers as a more affordable alternative to traditional broad network health insurance.
 Let’s take a moment to explore the factors companies consider when choosing between these plans.

-The decision between a narrow and broad network plan boils down to two factors: cost and access to care.
+The decision between narrow and broad network health insurance boils down to two factors: cost and access to care.
 Whereas narrow networks tend to carry more affordable premiums (16% cheaper, according to one study), they’re more limited in the number of care options available to plan members.

 But it’s a little more complicated than that.
 When members on narrow network plans need to seek care outside of their networks, it can be significantly more costly than if they were on a broad network plan.

 This is a large part of the reason why narrow network plans are more affordable.
-Broad network plans typically provide some coverage — even for out-of-network providers — in the form of a copay or coinsurance.
-Narrow network plans usually do not, which is what makes them more cost-effective for insurers.
+Broad network health insurance typically provides some coverage — even for out-of-network providers — in the form of a copay or coinsurance.
+Narrow network plans usually do not, which is what makes narrow network health plans more cost-effective for insurers.

 Note that your odds of needing an out-of-network provider are quite a bit higher when your in-network options are limited — particularly if you live in a rural area with limited access to specialized care.
 This can make the decision of what to prioritize (cost or access to care) so difficult, especially on behalf of a group.
 The same plan that saves one member money by reducing monthly premiums can cause another member to incur exorbitant costs through out-of-network providers.

-Some employers elect to offer both narrow and broad network plan options to their employees.
+Some employers elect to offer both narrow and broad network health insurance options to their employees.
 This is typically more expensive for the employer than only offering a narrow network plan, but it gives employees greater flexibility in choosing a plan that makes the most sense for them.